UnicomTIC-Jerobert/print_app_docs/version_AI_studio/step_05.md

     *   Click the color swatch to open the color picker and change the text color.
     *   Use the transformer handles to resize the text.
 The toolbar should reposition itself after you're done.

 You now have a much more dynamic and intuitive editing experience.
 This is a huge step towards a professional-feeling tool.
-Once you confirm this is working, we can proceed to build the right-hand sidebar with the Layers panel.